CTS-2301 (Unix/Linux Administration I) Project #6

 [auser@localhost ~]$ ftp localhost

-Use username anonymous or ftp for the anonymous user.
-By default any password you enter will be accepted, but you must enter one.
+Use username “anonymous” or “ftp” for the anonymous user.
+By default, any password you enter will be accepted, including none at all.
+This too is a config setting.)

-If this fails to work, what could be blocking access?
-(Hint: Maybe something you did earlier in part C blocks access to services?)
-What did you do (the exact steps) to allow access to this service (if blocked)?
-(You can show a diff listing to indicate the changes you made.)
+If this fails to work, what might be blocking access?
+What must you do (the exact steps) to allow access to this service, if it is blocked?
+Show a diff listing to indicate any changes you made to any files.

 8. Exit FTP and try it again, this time logging in using your normal user account with that account's password.
 (Don't try to log in as root!)